kotjuz/auto-poster/README.md

-# 🚗 Car Commission Automation
+# 🚗 Auto Poster

 ## 📝 Description
-Car Commission Automation is a **desktop application** written in Python, designed for **small and medium-sized car commission companies**.
+Auto Poster is a **desktop application** written in Python, designed for **small and medium-sized car commission companies**.
 The application **automates** the process of posting car advertisements on websites that **do not provide an API**.
 It was developed after interviewing potential customers to ensure it meets their needs effectively.

 ## ✨ Features
 ✅ **User Authentication**: Log in or create a new account.